-- 1 Includes the arbitrated wage adjustment payable under the 1 September 2015 Declaration of General Ruling. - 2 Identifies the minimum salary payable to an employee aged 21 years and over classified in that particular stream. - 3 Rounded to the nearest dollar. - 4 Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - (b) Salaries and wages shall be paid fortnightly and may at the discretion of the Commissioner be paid by electronic funds transfer.
+1 Includes the arbitrated wage adjustment payable under the 1 September 2016 Declaration of General Ruling.

+- 2 Rounded to the nearest dollar. - 3 Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - 4 Identifies the minimum salary payable to an employee aged 21 years and over classified in the Operational stream.

+(b) Payment of salaries

+Salaries shall be paid fortnightly and may at the discretion of the Commissioner be paid by electronic funds transfer.